wdi-sg/baconian-cipher/README.md

 Take an argument to change the number of letters in the generated subsitution

 # Bonus
-Take an argument for the letters that are in the subsitution and how many of them are used
+Take an argument for which two letters that are in the subsitution

+# Bonus
+Take an argument for how many __different__ letters are used in the subsitution